Making-with-Code/making-with-code/site/content/teaching_mwc/initial_setup.md

   ```

 You can of course change this, you will just need to change the path in the set up instructions for each lab.

+---

+## General Tips

+Customize visual look fo the Terminal and VSCode.
+Encourage students to help themselves read it as much as possible.